 - They’re not as expensive to buy and install as wood windows and are often less than ½ of the price.

-- They don’t need to be sanded or painted, which makes installation quick and easy.
+- No need to be sanded or painted, which makes installation quick and easy.

 - They last for a long time and require very little maintenance.